How to teach the ocarina to children

 Practice this repeatedly until it becomes natural for the children, then start introducing rhythms that hold notes for multiple beats.

-The Maori stick game is another practical rhythm game, and video games are another great option for learning rhythm intuitively, without approaches such as counting.
+The Maori stick game is another practical rhythm game, and rhythm based video games are another great option for learning rhythm intuitively, without approaches such as counting.

-A melody is a series of pitches played to a rhythm, and for a lot of children, an intuition for pitch can be taught via singing.
+- Singing For many children pitch can be taught intuitively through singing.
 So one option is to teach the children how to sing some melodies, which you will later be teaching how to play on the ocarina.

-For children who don't get a long with singing, the xylophone can also be effective.
+- Xylophone For children who don't get on with singing, the xylophone can also be effective.
 They are mechanically very simple and have stable pitch.
-You could for example teach a child how to clap the rhythm of a melody, and then play it on xylophone.
+You could for example teach a child how to clap the rhythm of a melody, and then show how to play it on xylophone.

 Don't forget that we have a lot of technology now, and yet another option for teaching pitch and melodies is to use a midi sequencer.
 They completely automate rhythm and have stable pitch.
 Playing a melody is just a matter of dragging note boxes around on a screen.

 Introducing children to the ocarina

 At this point the children should be able to: